aspose-barcode/Android_Component_App_Example/README.md

 ## Introduction
 *Barcode Recognition Component* (**BRC**) is a part of the *Aspose Barcode for Android via Java* product.
 It provides an API for integration into the GUI client module for barcode scanning and recognition.
-**BRC** is a module that provides the image from the camera to a GUI component and upon pressing the recognition button, captures the image from camera and attempts to recognize the barcode from camera.
+**BRC** is a module that provides the image from the camera to a GUI component.
+Upon pressing the recognition button, it captures the image from the camera and attempts to recognise the barcode from the camera.
-**BRC** provides the API that allows to use the component in two ways:
+**BRC** provides the API that allows the use of the component in two ways:
 1. **BRC** can be used in application as an independent activity.
 The client can launch the **BRC** as a separate service.
 The activity will perform scanning and return the result.
 2. **BRC** can be integrated into the client's GUI as a `Fragment`.
-In this case, the client will be able to perform more detailed customization of the component.
+In this case, the client will be able to perform a more detailed customization of the component.

 ### Base customization parameters of BRC:
 1. **BRC** can be configured both in Java code and in layout files.
 2. **BRC** provides API for accessing to all BarcodeReader settings, so all recognition settings can be configured.
-3. **BRC** provides API for barcode recognition on the entire image or recognition on bounding area.
+3. **BRC** provides API for barcode recognition on the entire image or recognition on the bounding area.
 This option provides the possibility to customize the GUI for the barcode recognition area:
 - Size of the area
 - Drawing markers for recognition:
 - Line for 1D barcodes